 The cost of treatment should not be the reason you or a loved one does not seek out professional help for Tramadol addiction.
 Contact The Recovery Village in Orlando to discuss the cost of treatment.

 How Long is Treatment for Addiction to Tramadol?

-Rehab programs often last for at least four weeks, but they may be longer depending on individual needs.
+Rehab programs often last at least four weeks but may be longer depending on individual needs.
 People with more severe dependence or addiction often require treatment for longer than others.
 Those who spend more time in treatment programs may be more likely to recover successfully.

 The presence of a mental health disorder in addition to someone’s substance use disorder is called a co-occurring disorder.
 An effective addiction treatment facility should assess and treat a person’s co-occurring disorder alongside their substance use.
 People with other mental health issues may need longer treatment programs to address all of their health-related needs.

-If you’d like to learn more about what tramadol addiction treatment might look like for you, call Orlando Recovery Center.
-We’re located at 6000 Lake Ellenor Drive in Orlando, Florida.
-We provide a safe space to work on healing and recovery, offering medical detox, individual and group counseling, family or couples therapy, nutritional planning, fitness therapy, educational classes, aftercare programs and more.
+The Recovery Village in Orlando offers a safe space to work on healing and recovery, offering medical detox, individual and group counseling, family or couples therapy, nutritional planning, fitness therapy, educational classes, aftercare programs and more.
 Our expert team will ensure that you get the care you need to put you on the path to recovery.

 Gowing, L; Ali, R; et al. “Buprenorphine for managing opioid withdrawal.”
 Cochrane Database of Systematic Reviews, February 2017.
 Accessed February 10, 2022.

 U.S. Centers for Medicare & Medicaid Services.
 “Mental health and substance abuse coverage.”
 HealthCare.gov.
 Accessed February 10, 2022.